The Street Store is an idea that I helped bring to life digitally at M&C Saatchi Abel from 2014 – 2017.

 The process was extremely time consuming, therefore we needed to create a website that automated the process of sharing the open source files and images, inform people about all the up and coming events near them, as well as tell the unique story of the Street Store in a beautiful and simple way.

 By creating a interactive pledge online, that also allowed users to add their details and what language they wanted the posters, the hosts could automatically download their files.
-This also created a database for us so we could keep track of all the applications and the analytics.
+This helped us to create a database so we could keep track of all the applications and the analytics.

 Using a Facebook events plugin we managed to track all events on Facebook and pull them into our website, so that they were never out of date and people could easily search events near them on our site.
 It also pulled in images that were uploaded to the Facebook event…

-Leaving us with an extra few hours a week to focus on the community and driving the initiative.
+This highly effective user experience gave us an extra few hours a week to drive the initiative and focus on the community.